 Our common stock is listed on The NASDAQ Capital Market under the symbol "RNVA."
-We have applied for the listing of the warrants contained in this offering on The NASDAQ Capital Market under the symbol "RNVAZ."
-No assurance can be given that our application will be approved.
-On July 6, 2016, the last reported sale price of our common stock on The NASDAQ Capital Market was \$0.51 per share.
-There is no established public trading market for the warrants or Series F Preferred Stock.
+The warrants contained in this offering are approved for listing on The NASDAQ Capital Market under the symbol "RNVAZ."
+On July 13, 2016, the last reported sale price of our common stock on The NASDAQ Capital Market was \$0.54 per share.
+There is no established public trading market for the warrants.
 No assurance can be given that a trading market will develop for the warrants.
-Additionally, certain of our stockholders, officers and directors may purchase up to \$[•] of the shares of common stock and warrants offered by us through the underwriters in this offering.